vkakerbeck/tbp.monty/docs/contributing/documentation/future-work-widget-metadata.md

 !snippet[../../snippets/future-work-estimated-scope.md]

 > [!NOTE] Notes on some of the fields
 > **small** tasks in the future work table are usually still multi-day efforts.
-We only put reasonable large chunks of work into our future work documentation so even those marked as small need to be large enough to justify the effort of writing up a detailed future work page.
+We only put reasonably large chunks of work into our future work documentation as even those marked as small need to be large enough to justify the effort of writing up a detailed future work page.
 For smaller items, check out our [GitHub issues](https://github.com/thousandbrainsproject/tbp.monty/issues) and other [ways to contribute](../../contributing/why-contribute.md).
 You can also have a look at the TODO comments throughout the Monty codebase or help up remove one of the many currently ignored ruff lint rules (listed in [pyproject.toml](../../../pyproject.toml)).
 > **medium** tasks are usually multi-week efforts that require several pieces of output (e.g. several PRs, data analysis, write ups, iterative testing, ...)
 > **large** tasks are usually multi-month efforts.
-For research items you could think of these tasks as the scope of a bachelor or master thesis, often large enough to result in a publication.
+For research items you could think of these tasks as the scope of a bachelor or master's thesis, and large enough to result in a potential publication.
 These items are often uncertain in the exact scope as it depends on the path someone chooses to take and intermediate results.
 They often require gaining a deeper understanding of Monty first and innovating upon what is currently there.
 > **unknown** is a label we often assign to unstarted tasks that we have not scoped yet.
 We might realize the need for a specific feature but haven't thought through potential solutions deeply yet and hence can't give an estimate on the scope.
 Once the task is scoped, this can be updated.

 # Improved Metric